openhive-network/devportal/_tutorials-ruby/reblogging_post.md

 ### Example Error

-If a post has already been reblogged by the account, we will get back an error:
+If a post has already been reblogged by the account, some witnesses are configured to response with an error, if they have `follow_evaluators` enabled (by soft-consensus):

 ```json
 {